ziplineeci/ziplinee-helm-charts/README.md

 ## Deploying the Helm chart

-With the Kind cluster running, you can now deploy the NextGen CI components using Helm.
+With the Kind cluster running, you can now deploy the Ziplinee CI components using Helm.
 First, ensure your repository is cloned to your local machine.

 ```shell
 helm install ziplinee-ci ./ziplinee-ci --namespace ziplineeci --wait`
 ```
-This command will deploy the NextGen CI components into the ziplineeci namespace within your Kind cluster.
+This command will deploy the Ziplinee CI components into the ziplineeci namespace within your Kind cluster.
 The --wait flag ensures that Helm waits until all components are successfully deployed.

 ## Verify Deployment